Microsoft has launched two new Xboxes: the flagship Xbox Series X and the cheaper Xbox Series S, both of went on sale at the exact same time.

-But while the consoles have seen a big redesign, one area that remains largely untouched is the controller.
+While the consoles have seen a big redesign, one area that remains largely untouched is the controller.
 Yes, it’s a new Xbox Wireless Controller, but it’s very similar to the last-gen console.
 The D-pad has been redesigned slightly to be more circular, the ergonomics have been tweaked, and there's a new Share button for posting screenshots and clips to social media.
 It's also introduced USB-C, but since it still uses AA batteries the benefits there are negligible.

 The lack of changes are even more noticeable when compared to the advancements of Sony’s new DualSense controller for the PS5 - though the benefit for Xbox is that it means you'll still be able to use your old controllers with the new consoles.

-In case you were worried the same Xbox Wireless Controller will be available for both the Series X and Series S, though by default the X ships with a black model and the S with a white one.
+In case you were worried the same Xbox Wireless Controller will be available for both the Series X and Series S, though the X ships with a black model and the S with a white one.

 Microsoft has also confirmed that the Series S isn’t powerful enough to run the Xbox One X versions of backwards-compatible games, which may deter existing One X owners from upgrading to the cheaper console.

 Microsoft also made the decision to step away from the spinning hard drives of current-gen consoles and include solid-state drives in the next-gen consoles.
-These provide a number of benefits, with the most noticeable being the improved loading times.
-The Xbox Series X is set to get a 1TB SSD, and if that’s not enough for you, Microsoft offers an expansion slot for additional – but proprietary – drives - though at $219 for 1TB, they're not cheap.
+These provide a number of benefits, with the most noticeable being improved loading times.
+The new Quick Resume feature also lets you switch between games almost instantly and return to right where you left off - no need to go back through the in-game menus each time.